 - Form cookies: Scoop cookie batter onto baking sheet using a large ice cream scoop or a cookie scoop (a large tablespoon works too!).
 Flatten with the back of the scoop or a large spoon.
 Don’t worry, these cookies will not spread out more during baking.

-- Bake: Bake for 20 minutes.
+- Bake: Bake cookies for 20 minutes.
 Then remove from the oven and let the cookies cool for a minute before transferring to a wire rack.
 Let them cool completely.

 Tips for Best Results

-- Flatten the cookies: These cookies need some help to ‘spread’ out.
+- Flatten the cookies: These cookies need some help to spread out.
 Flatten them slightly to ensure they bake all the way through.

 How to Store

-Freezing: In an airtight container for up to 3 months.
+Freeze: Place in a freezer in an airtight container for up to 3 months.
 Thaw on the counter for a few hours.

-Shipping?
-I would ship cookies only to a short destination where a receiver can pick up parcel immediately.
-5 days in transit max.
 I recommend to place cookies in a ventilated container big enough to fit all cookies but so they don’t tumble in it and break.

-More Healthy Cookies Recipes
+More Healthy Cookies Recipes to Try

 Sugar Free Oatmeal Cookies